mwiecksosa/mwiecksosa.github.io/index.md

 **News**
 - May 2026: I'll be giving a 20-minute talk at [IWSM 2026](https://dr-baron.github.io/IWSM-2026/IWSM_program.pdf).
 - April 2026: I was awarded the DeGroot-Goel Fellowship for 2026 by the CMU Statistics faculty.
 - April 2026: I successfully proposed my thesis.
-The proposed work focuses on transformers and prediction for nonstationary time series.
+The proposed work focuses on time series prediction with transformers.